blinkenlichten/simple-gui-crawler/README.md

 The program has reduced to minimum use of explicitly defined sync. variables like mutual exclusions, we're syncronizing the tasks either using lock-free RAII ownership passing(shared pointers), and some volatile bool flags, the rest is taken by higher level task management entities:
-+ WebGrep::ThreadsPool  (implemented much like boost::base_threadpool, it just waits on condition),
++ WebGrep::ThreadsPool  (implemented much like boost::basic_threadpool, it just waits on condition),
 + Qt5 events loop in main GUI thread with signals/slots.

 They're using mutex lock + condition wait and it's just fine.